ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 10. Check a string for balanced delimiters
 BalancedDelimiters.cs

+11. Given two strings, write a method to decide if one is a permutation of the other.  dog is a permutation of god, algorithm is case sensitive and white space counts
+IsPermutation.cs

 Please let me know if you find any errors or if you know of more efficient solutions.